 While both antibiotics have their strengths and weaknesses, there are some situations in which you will clearly benefit more from using one or the other medication.

 If safety is your main concern (particularly if the antibiotic is to be used in older patients or children), amoxicillin is usually a better choice.
 Its range of side effects is rather limited as compared to most other antibiotics, tetracycline being no exception.
 In addition, it is also available in three forms: regular pills, capsules, and oral solution.
 This might be particularly helpful when dealing with patients who have special needs (for instance, patients who are unable to swallow a hard-coated pill).
-Amoxicillin is available as a generic medication and can easily be found in the majority of physical and online pharmacies.
+Amoxicillin is available as a generic medication and can easily be found in the majority of physical and online stores, such as My Canadian Pharmacy, a designed to take care of your health.
 Amoxicillin is often the “go-to” antibiotic for treating a number of bacterial infections.